International Doctorate in Translation Studies: Member Institutions

-In 2018, there are 14 members which represent doctoral programs from 11 countries: Aston University (Britain), Bar-Ilan University (Israel), Boğaziçi University (Turkey), Charles University – Prague (Czech Republic), Jagiellonian University – Krakow (Poland), KU Leuven (Belgium), University of Antwerp (Belgium), University of Bologna (Forlì, Italy), University of Geneva (Switzerland), University of Leeds (Britain), University of Ljubljana (Slovenia), University of Tampere (Finland), University of Turku (Finland), University of Vienna (Austria).
+In 2024, there are 17 members which represent doctoral programs from 12 countries: University of Graz and University of Vienna (Austria), University of Antwerp and KU Leuven (Belgium), University of Bristol and University of Leeds (Britain), Charles University – Prague (Czech Republic), University of Eastern Finland, Tampere University (Finland) and University of Turku (Finland), Johannes Gutenberg University (Germany), Bar-Ilan University (Israel), University of Bologna (Italy), University of Ljubljana (Slovenia), Universitat Rovira i Virgili (Spain), University of Geneva (Switzerland), Boğaziçi University (Turkey).
 New members are accepted tri-annually based on submitting an application dossier which testifies to the quality of their programs.